auth0/docs/articles/connections/calling-an-external-idp-api.md

 :::

 ::: note
-For more information on how to request specific scopes for an Identity Provider `Access Token`, please see [Add scopes/permissions to call Identity Provider's APIs](/tutorials/adding-scopes-for-an-external-idp).
+For more information on how to request specific scopes for an Identity Provider Access Token, please see [Add scopes/permissions to call Identity Provider's APIs](/tutorials/adding-scopes-for-an-external-idp).
 :::

 ## From the frontend